-Sourdough Pie Crust is made with discard sourdough starter and butter.
+Sourdough Pie Crust is made with discard sourdough starter, flour and butter.
 What a gorgeous combination.
-Use up your excess sourdough starter in this recipe for a tender, flavorful pie crust.
+Use up your excess sourdough starter in this pie crust recipe for a tender, flavorful sourdough pastry.
 This crust is surprisingly tasty with all sorts of pie filling recipe and makes a dynamite sourdough quiche crust too.If you are a sourdough baker, you will want to check out our homemade sourdough bread recipes and our other discard sourdough recipes too.

 If you have made my coconut oil pie crust you will know I made butter crusts for many years that were a total PAIN and looked just awful.
 They tasted really good though.